 As You Like It is based on Thomas Lodge's "Rosalynde, Euphues' Golden Legacy", which in turn was derived from "The Tale of Gamelyn", wrongly attributed to Chaucer and printed in some editions of The Canterbury Tales.

 The Phantom of the Opera musical has displaced the original Gaston Leroux novel in the minds of many.
 And also — though not quite to so grotesque an extent — the old Lon Chaney movie, which was relatively faithful to the book.
+Other movie and stage adaptations have long faded from public consciousness thanks to the Andrew Lloyd Webber version.

 Rodgers and Hammerstein's first two musicals, Oklahoma! and Carousel, are legendary works of American theatre, whereas the plays on which they are based, Green Grow the Lilacs and Liliom (by renowned playwright Ferenc Molnar), are all but unknown in America.
-In Europe, Liliom is more popular than Carousel
+In Europe, Liliom is more popular than Carousel.

 The operatic adaptations of The Marriage of Figaro and The Barber of Seville are both far better-known than the Beaumarchais plays that they're based on.
 Also that the Rossini version of Barber is at the second (popular) version.
 Which makes sense if you consider that he wrote his opera 30+ years after Mozart wrote the sequel.
 Rossini's version completely displaced the earlier opera treatment of the same play by Paisiello; which makes the attempts by Paisiello's admirers to wreck it by disrupting its first performance appear Harsher in Hindsight.